Version No: |

 Where a request is received it will be dealt with promptly and usually within 20 working days.
 If additional time is required, this will be advised to you in writing.

-In the first instance you should contact the Chief Executive Officer in writing.
+If you are not happy with the response you receive following an information request, you should contact the Chief Executive Officer of NIHRC in writing.

-Your complaint will be handled by a suitably authorised senior member of NIHRC who is unconnected with the initial request.
 Your complaint will be acknowledged in writing within five working days of receiving it and the letter will say when you can expect a full response.
-This should normally be within three weeks unless the matter is very complicated (for example, where other organisations need to be contacted).
-Where this is the case, we will let you know what action is being taken and tell you when we expect to provide you with a full response.
+This should normally be within three weeks, but if it takes longer, we will let you know within that period what action has been taken and tell you when we expect to provide you with a full response.

 Where applicable the review of your request will consist of an analysis of the initial reasons for withholding the information and, also where applicable, a consideration of how and why the public interest was applied.

-If the Chief Executive (or other suitably authorised senior member of NIHRC) overturns the original decision, the request will be processed and the information released to you, entirely or in part.
+If the Chief Executive overturns the original decision, the request will be processed and the information released to you, entirely or in part.

-If the Chief Executive (of other suitable authorised senior member of NIHRC) upholds the original decision you will receive a letter detailing the reasons why we are unable to provide the information requested.
+If the Chief Executive upholds the original decision you will receive a letter detailing the reasons why we are unable to provide the information requested.

 If you are not satisfied with our response to your complaint, you can contact the Information Commissioner.
 The contact details are: